uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Provision of documents does not require provision of original documents.
 Originals or true copies may be provided or originals may be provided temporarily for copying purposes if the original documents are not to be housed with the Commission.

-> Insofar as agreed to by the individuals affected and as permitted by process requirements, information from the Independent Assessment Process (IAP), existing litigation and Dispute Resolution processes may be transferred to the Commission for research and archiving purposes.[^155]
+> Insofar as agreed to by the individuals affected and as permitted by process requirements, information from the Independent Assessment Process (=|IAP=Independent Assessment Process=), existing litigation and Dispute Resolution processes may be transferred to the Commission for research and archiving purposes.[^155]

 Gaining access to archival government records about the administration of the residential school system has been an important part of the mandate of the Truth and Reconciliation Commission of Canada.
 Such access has been essential for our own understanding of the history of government policy and practice in relation to Aboriginal peoples in general and residential schools in particular.